NATURAL REMEDIES FOR CLEANING DOG WOUNDS: OVERVIEW

 4. Keep natural first-aid products on hand to treat bites, cuts, scrapes, and other wounds as soon as they occur.

 Your dog just had surgery, stepped on broken glass, caught her tail in a door, has a puncture wound, got bit or scratched, tangled with barbed wire, or has an abrasion that came from who knows where.
 You want the wound to heal quickly without bleeding, pain, or infection.
-The following strategies help achieve that result.
+The following strategies help with cleaning dog wounds.

 Herbal Tea Rinses